a1ia1ia1i/watchDBfinal/README.md

 You can test build and run it using: docker-compose up -d .
 You can then visit http://localhost:8080 to see that it is running successfuly. make sure docker is running and you are in the project directory.
-Use "docker-compose down" to stop and remove the containers
+Use "docker-compose down" to stop and remove the containers after cloning this repo, copy the example.env file, edit the username and password fields with your desired credentials and save the file as .env.